EMarc2023/zero-shot-rag-llm/README.md

 ```

 ### Dockerisation
-The project is fully containerised.
-To run the application, simply clone the repository and follow the following steps:
+Install Docker in your local computer, and then run the following commands:

 #### Building the Docker image:
 ```bash